CyrilDecostanzi/local_rag_chatbot/README.md

     -   Verify your API key is correctly set in the `.env` file
     -   Check your OpenAI account has sufficient credits
     -   Ensure you're using a supported model
+-   **Gradio Web Interface Issues**:
+    -   Make sure you have installed Gradio: `pip install gradio>=4.0.0`
+    -   If the web interface fails to launch, it will automatically fall back to the Tkinter GUI

 ---